Magnesium (medication): Types of preparations

 In practice, magnesium is given in a salt form together with any of several anionic compounds serving as counter-ions, such as chloride or sulfate.
 Nevertheless, magnesium is generally presumed to be the active component.
 An exception is the administration of magnesium sulfate in barium chloride poisoning, where sulfate binds to barium to form insoluble barium sulfate.

 Magnesium is absorbed orally at about 30% bioavailability from any water soluble salt, such as magnesium chloride or magnesium citrate.
 The citrate is the least expensive soluble (high bioavailability) oral magnesium salt available in supplements, with 100 mg and 200 mg magnesium typically contained per capsule, tablet or 50 mg/mL in solution.

 Magnesium aspartate, chloride, lactate, citrate and glycinate each have bioavailability 4 times greater than the oxide form and are equivalent to each other per amount of magnesium, though not in price.

 The ligand of choice for large-scale manufacturers of multivitamins and minerals containing magnesium is the magnesium oxide due to its compactness, high magnesium content by weight, low cost, and ease-of-use in manufacturing.
 However it is insoluble in water.
 Insoluble magnesium salts such as magnesium oxide or magnesium hydroxide (milk of magnesia) depend on stomach acid for neutralization before they can be absorbed, and thus are relatively poor oral magnesium sources, on average.

 Magnesium sulfate (Epsom salts) is soluble in water.
 It is commonly used as a laxative, owing to the poor absorption of the sulfate component.
 In lower doses, they may be used as an oral magnesium source, however.

 Intravenous or intramuscular magnesium is generally in the form of magnesium sulfate solution.
 Intravenous or intramuscular magnesium is completely bioavailable, and effective.
 It is used in severe hypomagnesemia and eclampsia.

-Research

-Research on topical magnesium (for example epsom salt baths) is very limited.